hmrc/hmrc.github.io/_posts/development-documentation/2015-01-29-coding-in-the-open-manual.md

     <major version>.<minor version>.<hotfix version>

-Releaser transforms Release Candidates into Releases on the fly, and automatically tags the GitHub repository upon success `jenkins - 1.0.0 tagged from #abcd by alice on 23 Mar 15`.
+Our internal jenkins job automatically tags the GitHub repository upon success `jenkins - 1.0.0 tagged by alice on 23 Mar 15`.

 #### Example

 Consider Alice working on [domain](https://github.com/hmrc/domain).
 The most recent Release to production was `1.1.0` and she wants to release commits `#abcdefg`, `#bbcdefg`, `#bbcdefh`, `#bbcdefi`, `#cbcdefg`, and `#dbcdefg` yielding a minor version, a minor version, a major version, and a hotfix version.

 1. `#abcdefg` -> `1.2.0`
-    1. Alice starts development on master from `1.1.0` (Release Candidate `1.1.0-0-g0000000`)
+    1. Alice starts development on master from `1.1.0` (Release Candidate `1.2.0-SNAPSHOT`)
     2. Alice tests and commits `#abcdefg` and pushes to master
-    3. `#abcdefg` is the first commit since Release `1.1.0`. so Release Candidate `1.1.0-1-gabcdefg` is created
-    4. Alice releases Release Candidate `1.1.0-1-gabcdefg` as a minor version via [Releaser](https://www.github.com/hmrc/releaser), which creates Release `1.2.0`
+    3. The internal build job compiles, tests and releases a minor version: `1.2.0`
 1. `#bbcdefg` -> `1.3.0`
-    1. Alice starts development on master from `1.2.0` (Release Candidate `1.2.0-0-g0000000`)
+    1. Alice starts development on master from `1.2.0` (Release Candidate `1.3.0-SNAPSHOT`)
     2. Alice tests and commits `#bbcdefg`, `#bbcdefh`, `#bbcdefi`, and pushes to master
-    3. There have been 3 commits since Release `1.2.0`, so Release Candidate `1.2.0-3-gbbcdefi` is created
-    4. Alice releases Release Candidate `1.2.0-3-gbbcdefi` as a minor version via [Releaser](https://www.github.com/hmrc/releaser), which creates Release `1.3.0`
+    4. The internal build job compiles, tests and releases a minor version: `1.3.0`
 1. `#cbcdefg` -> `2.0.0`
+    1. Alice increases the majorVersion property in build.sbt.
+From `1` to `2`
-    1. Alice starts development on master from `1.3.0` (Release Candidate `1.3.0-0-g0000000`)
+    2. Alice starts development on master from `1.3.0` (Release Candidate `2.0.0-SNAPSHOT`)
-    2. Alice tests and commits `#cbcdefg` and pushes to master
+    3. Alice tests and commits `#cbcdefg` and pushes to master
-    3. `#cbcdefg` is the first commit since Release `1.3.0`, so Release Candidate `1.3.0-1-gcbcdefg` is created
-    4. Alice releases Release Candidate `1.3.0-1-gcbcdefg` as a major version via [Releaser](https://www.github.com/hmrc/releaser), which creates Release `2.0.0`
+    4. The internal build job compiles, tests and releases a major version:  `2.0.0`
 1. `#dbcdefg` -> `1.3.1`
     1. Alice creates a `1.3.0-hotfix` branch from `1.3.0` on master i.e. commit `#bbcdefi`
-    2. Alice develops and tests a local Release Candidate `1.3.0-0-g0000000`
+    2. Alice develops and tests a local Release Candidate `1.3.1-SNAPSHOT`
     3. Alice tests and commits `#dbcdefg` and pushes to branch `1.3.0-hotfix`
-    4. `#cbcdefg` is the first commit since Release `1.3.0` on branch `1.3.0-hotfix`, so Release Candidate `1.3.0-1-gdbcdefg`
-    5. Alice releases Release Candidate `1.3.0-1-gdbcdefg` as a hotfix version via [Releaser](https://www.github.com/hmrc/releaser), which creates Release `1.3.1`
+    5. The internal build job understands a hotfix has to be creaated beacuse it is building from a branch intead of master.
+It compiles, tests and releases a patch version: `1.3.1`

 There is an internal HMRC document called "Migrating To Building For The Open" that describes how to migrate an internal build to GitHub.com.

 ### Artifacts In The Open

-All Release Candidates and Releases are hosted at [HMRC on Bintray](https://www.bintray.com/hmrc).
+All Releases of libraries are hosted at [HMRC on Bintray](https://www.bintray.com/hmrc) in order to be used by the public if desired.

-Once an artifact has been built on Jenkins, it is automatically published to Bintray.
-This is restricted to Jenkins to protect the Bintray and PGP keys.
-For SBT repositories [sbt-bintray-publish](https://www.github.com/hmrc/sbt-bintray-publish) is automatically run on Jenkins as a global SBT auto plugin, which means you do not have configure any Bintray publishing code.
+The archives containing the packaged microservices are not published, as their only purpose is to be deployed on the HMRC environments